 Targetprocess solutions cover many different aspects of Portfolio Management.
 You can use Targetprocess to evaluate, prioritize, manage and control portfolio items to achieve strategic business objectives.
 You can easily align strategy with execution, allowing for full traceability from portfolio-level initiatives to development-level projects and work items, making it possible for project managers to easily provide progress details from the bottom-up and let stakeholders stay focused on the top organizational priorities and goals.

-Project Portfolio management provides program and project managers in large organizations with the capabilities needed to manage the time, people, tasks and budgets necessary to meet company objectives.
-It provides a framework for issue resolution and risk mitigation,
+The Project Portfolio Management solution provides program and project managers in large organizations with the capabilities needed to manage the time, people, tasks, and budgets necessary to meet company objectives.
+It provides a framework for issue resolution and

 This solution contains a set of views which can be used to plan people allocations and team capacities.
 Whenever you need to see who is working on what, find people who are available to do some tasks, or check when a team can start to work on a specific feature, just take a look at the views in this solution to get your answer.